rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ### Your Firewall

+!!! note

+    Neither of these firewall examples makes any sort of assumptions about what other services you might need to allow on your Dokuwiki server.
+These rules are based on our testing environment and **ONLY** deal with allowing access to a LOCAL network ip block.
+You will need more services allowed for a production server.

 Before you call everything done, you need to think about security.
 First, you should be running a firewall on the server.
-We will assume that you are using _iptables_ and have [Enabled _iptables_](../security/enabling_iptables_firewall.md), but if you want to use _firewalld_ instead, simply modify your _firewalld_ rules accordingly.
+We will assume you are using one of the firewalls below.

 Instead of everyone having access to the wiki, we are going to assume that anyone on the 10.0.0.0/8 network is on your private Local Area Network, and that those are the only people who need access to the site.

-A simple _iptables_ firewall script for this is down below.
+#### `iptables` Firewall (deprecated)

+!!! important

+    The `iptables` firewall process here has been deprecated in Rocky Linux 9.0 (still available, but likely to disappear in future releases, perhaps as early as Rocky Linux 9.1).
+For this reason, we recommend skipping to the `firewalld` procedure below if you are doing this on 9.0 or better.

 Please note that you may need other rules for other services on this server, and that this example only takes into account the web services.